RefresherTowel/docs/statement/visual_debugger_guide.md

 ### 4.7 Working with multiple machines

-Under the hood, when `STATEMENT_DEBUG` is enabled, Statement keeps track of all machines in a global list.
+Under the hood, when `STATEMENT_DEBUG` is enabled, Statement keeps track of machines in a global registry used by Statement Lens.
+If you are building your own tools, the public helper is `StatementDebugPruneRegistry([prune_destroyed_owners])`, which removes stale entries from that registry.
+For everything else, keep direct references to your machines rather than relying on the registry.

-There are a couple of helper functions you can use if you want to build your own tools on top of that:

-- `StatementDebugGetMachines()` returns the raw array of machines.
-- `StatementDebugFindMachinesForOwner(owner)` filters that list down to machines owned by a specific instance or struct.

-You do not need these for normal visualiser usage, but they unlock some fun possibilities, for example:

-- A custom debug panel on your player that lists "all machines attached to this thing" and lets you pause or inspect them quickly.
-- Automated tests that create a scene, run some ticks, and then assert that certain machines exist or are in a specific state.

-If you like making your own debug utilities, the visual debugger plays nicely with that style of workflow.

 ---